prikhi/KittensAutomate/README.md

 * Automatically Build Catnip Fields, Huts, & Barns(when resources >= 90% of max)
 * Automatically Refine Catnip into Wood
 * Automatically Observe Astronomical Events
+* Automatically Send Your Hunters when at Max Catpower

 TODO: